-The CCG Excellence Awards The CCG Excellence Awards were established over 10 years ago through an agreement with the American Chemical Society’s Computational Division - ACS COMP.
+The CCG Research Excellence Awards in Computational Chemistry Also called CCG Excellence Awards, the CCG Research Excellence Awards in Computational Chemistry were established over 10 years ago through an agreement with the American Chemical Society’s Computational Division - ACS COMP.
 Since then, CCG has pledged over $250,000 towards these merit-based awards.

 The CCG Research Excellence Awards in Medicinal Chemistry were created to recognize outstanding graduate student research, and encourage the use of computational tools in the field of Medicinal Chemistry.
 The awards, together with our partnership with the ACS MEDI Division also hope to stimulate graduate student participation in ACS MEDI Division activities (symposia and poster sessions) at ACS National Meetings.
 A total of four graduate student prizes each consisting of a travel grant and a one year license for the Molecular Operating Environment (MOE) software program will be awarded every year.

 Graduate students who plan on attending an upcoming ACS meeting and use computational chemistry in their research work are encouraged to apply.